jamii/jamii.github.com/source/_posts/2013-06-01-flowing-faster-backing-up.markdown

 categories: flow
 ---

 A lot of the work in this series is going to be about improving my working environment.
-Let's start with backups, so I don't lose all this hard work.
+Let's start with backups so I don't lose all this hard work.

 <!--more-->

 I backup my entire filesystem to [tarsnap](http://www.tarsnap.com/) every week.
-I paid around $70 for the last year of usage.
+I paid around $70 for the last year of usage which is cheap for the peace of mind it brings.
 The tarsnap documentation is excellent so I won't go through the setup here, just my usage:

 ``` bash
 set -e